lyoshenka/papers/README.md

-These are papers that I wrote or was a part of writing during my undergrad cogsci research.
+*These are papers that I wrote or participated in during my undergrad cognitive science research.*

 ### Vector Generation of an Explicitly-defined Multidimensional Semantic Space